 Why is this medication prescribed?

-Selpercatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) in adults that has spread to other parts of the body.
+Selpercatinib is used to treat a certain type of non-small cell lung cancer (NSCLC) in adults that has spread to nearby tissues or other parts of the body.
 It is also used to treat a certain type of thyroid cancer in adults and children 12 years of age and older that has spread to other parts of the body.
 Selpercatinib is also used to treat another type of thyroid cancer that has spread to other parts of the body in adults and children 12 years of age and older who have been treated unsuccessfully with radioactive iodine.
+Selpercatinib is also used to treat a certain type of solid tumors in adults that have spread to nearby tissues or other parts of the body and have worsened after receiving other treatments or if there are no other treatments available.
 Selpercatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 How should this medicine be used?

 Selpercatinib comes as a capsule to take by mouth.
 It is usually taken twice daily (every 12 hours) with or without food.
 Take selpercatinib at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take selpercatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.